DollaR84/radioCenter/readme.md

 * manually;

 ## List of changes:
+### Version 4.2.0
+* added extraction of station name, if any, when processing m3u file;
+* the option to show a link to a station has been added to the settings;
+* the option to show the number of stations in a portion to check has been added to the settings;
+* some errors in automatic station checking have been fixed;

 ### Version 4.0.0
 * for nvda 2023 made collections compatible, except for one Radio Browser;
 * created a collection for checking m3u files on local storage;